ArisKonidaris/HoeffdingTrees/ReadMe.md

 Maven project library for training, making predictions and storing Hoeffding Trees, by using single or even multiple threads.
 The project:

-* Provides a script for creating a dummy training data set for a classification problem.
+* Provides a script for creating a dummy training data set for a classification problem (HoeffdingTrees/data/genData.py file).
 * Contains Kafka clients for producing and consuming a training set.
 * Implements a Hoeffding Tree for multiclass classification of discrete and numerical features.
 Hash Map counters are used in case of discrete features, and Gaussian distributions in case of numerical ones.